Rider Broncs baseball

 The Rider Broncs baseball team is a varsity intercollegiate athletic team of Rider University in Lawrenceville, New Jersey, United States.
 The team is a member of the Metro Atlantic Athletic Conference, which is part of the NCAA Division I. The team plays its home games at Sonny Pittaro Field in Lawrenceville, New Jersey.
-The Broncs are coached by Barry Davis.
+The Broncs are led by head coach by Lee Lipinski.